Trump To Name Son-In-Law Jared Kushner Senior Adviser To The President

-President-elect Donald Trump intends to name his son-in-law, Jared Kushner, to the position of senior adviser to the president, multiple news outlets reported Monday.
+President-elect Donald Trump intends to name his son-in-law, Jared Kushner, to the position of senior adviser to the president, the transition team announced Monday.

 Kushner is married to Trump’s daughter Ivanka, and he played a critical behind-the-scenes role in Trump’s successful presidential campaign.
-By naming the real estate and media scion to his White House staff, Trump ensures that Kushner can continue to serve as his counselor and sounding board.
+As part of the president-elect’s inner circle, Kushner will work closely with incoming White House chief of staff Reince Priebus and chief strategist Steve Bannon.

+“Jared has been a tremendous asset and trusted advisor throughout the campaign and transition and I am proud to have him in a key leadership role in my administration,” Trump said in a statement on Monday.

+“He has been incredibly successful, in both business and now politics.
+He will be an invaluable member of my team as I set and execute an ambitious agenda, putting the American people first,” Trump continued, without mentioning that Kushner is his son-in-law.

+“I am energized by the shared passion of the President-elect and the American people,” Kushner said in the same statement.
+“I am humbled by the opportunity to join this very talented team.”

-The news that Kushner would have a role in the Trump White House came as little surprise Monday to political observers.
-Kushner, his wife and their three children recently secured a six-bedroom mansion in Washington’s tony Kalorama neighborhood, sparking rumors that both Kushner and Ivanka Trump would be given official jobs in the White House.
+That Kushner would have a role in the Trump White House came as little surprise Monday to political observers.
+Kushner, Ivanka Trump and their three children recently secured a six-bedroom mansion in Washington’s tony Kalorama neighborhood, sparking rumors that the couple would be given official jobs in the White House.

+Kushner’s lawyers confirmed Monday that the 35-year-old real estate developer will step down from his position as CEO of the Kushner Companies, his family’s real estate business, and divest himself of “substantial assets,” including his family’s flagship property at 666 Fifth Ave.

+“Mr. Kushner is committed to complying with federal ethics laws and we have been consulting with the Office of Government Ethics regarding the steps he would take,” Kushner’s lawyer said in a statement.

 If Trump is serious about hiring his son-in-law to serve in the West Wing, the president-elect will need to tiptoe carefully around a federal law that bars public officials, including the president, from hiring their family members for government jobs.
 Luckily for Trump, the White House may be one of the few places in government where the nepotism rules do not apply.

-Note: This story has been updated with a statement from the Trump transition team and additional reporting on Ivanka Trump’s future plans.